secretzer0/lootly/README.md

 **❌ "EBAY_CERT_ID environment variable is required"**
 - Solution: Add your Certificate ID to the `.env` file
-- Required for Account/Inventory APIs and OAuth
+- Required for Account API and OAuth
 - Keep this value secure!

 **❌ "User consent required for Account API"**